mcbuddy/testivai-visual-regression/memory-bank/activeContext.md

 ## Recent Changes

 The following major implementations have been completed:

+1. **Enhanced Visual Regression Report with Approvals System** ✅:
+   - Implemented approvals.json integration for tracking image status
+   - Added support for grouping images by status: approved, rejected, new, and deleted
+   - Enhanced UI with side-by-side image comparison (baseline, current, diff)
+   - Added status labels and filtering by approval status
+   - Implemented PR metadata display with commit information
+   - Updated report UI to show approval status and allow updating via UI
+   - Added export functionality to save approvals.json with current status
+   - Implemented comprehensive test coverage for approvals functionality
+   - Added collapsible section for unchanged/passed images to focus on changed images
+   - Implemented toggle functionality to show/hide unchanged tests
+   - Added styling for the collapsible section with visual cues
+   - Added tests for the collapsible unchanged tests section

 1. **Monorepo Structure Implementation** ✅:
    - Created npm workspaces configuration in root package.json